 Assam’s Majuli comes alive with Mongeet art festival for the 6th year

-Mongeet, which translates to ‘Soul Music,’ began six years ago through the vision of actor-director-turned-entrepreneur Kaushik Nath and renowned Bollywood actor Adil Hussain, both hailing from Assam.
+Mongeet, which translates to ‘Soul Music,’ was founded six years ago through the vision of of actor-director-turned-entrepreneur, Kaushik Nath and renowned Bollywood actor Adil Hussain, both hailing from Assam.

 Priyanka Saharia